Buy Your Retirement Home in Advance With Your Self-Directed IRA

 If you are starting to think about where you’ll be spending your retirement, you’ve probably been growing your IRA for some time.
 You might want to think about buying a retirement home from your self-directed IRA.

-To do this you need to purchase the property through your IRA, which will own it as an investment until you retire, when you will distribute the property via title transfer from your self-directed to your traditional IRA.
+To do this you need to purchase the property through your IRA, which will own it as an investment until you retire.
+When that time comes, you will distribute the property via title transfer from your self-directed to your traditional IRA.

 This makes your retirement home a retirement benefit.

-So, now that you know how to buy your retirement home, I’m going to teach you how to decide on the right one.
+So, now that you know how to buy your retirement home, I’m going to teach you how to decide on the right one and what to watch out for.

 You need to avoid prohibited transactions.
 You cannot use the property.
 Your family cannot use the property.
 You do not own the property.
 It is the IRA’s property.
 It rents the property, not you.
 The rental income accrues in your account because, I repeat, your IRA owns the property.
 You can lease the property.
 That’s how investments work.
 They make income.
 You will have to lease it to someone outside the family until it’s been distributed, but after that, your dream home is all yours.